This is a contribution by Tammi Metzler.

 Notice how many of these subject lines cut the vague and get specific.
 There's power in specificity, too.

 Typically, low open rates and appearances of subscribers ignoring emails should first be addressed by assessing your subject lines.
+Depending on which email marketing automation tool you're using, you can get this data quite easily (compare CRMs here).

 Reason #2: Your email doesn't get to the point quickly enough